GetTheFlightOut/GTFO-FE/README.md

 ```

 ## Dependencies

+* We used Rails version `5.2.4.4`

+* We used the [Faraday Gem](https://github.com/lostisland/faraday) to make calls to our API service.

+* We used the [Figaro Gem](https://github.com/laserlemon/figaro) to keep confidential information like API keys secure.

+* The [SimpleCov](https://github.com/simplecov-ruby/simplecov) gem was used to ensure that we covered 100% of our code with unit testing.

 ## Testing

 Webmock is used for testing and can be toggled with the environment variable WEBMOCK, set as string 'true' or 'false'.